Blueberry Cheese Danish

 - 2 teaspoons lemon juice

-- 2. In a large bowl, beat cream cheese and sugar until smooth.
-Beat in the egg yolk, lemon peel and vanilla.
-Turn dough onto a 17-in. x 13-in. piece of parchment paper.
-Roll into a 16-in. x 12-in. rectangle.
+- In a large bowl, beat cream cheese and sugar until smooth.
+Beat in the egg yolk, lemon zest and vanilla.
+Turn dough onto a 17x13-in. piece of parchment paper.
+Roll into a 16x12-in. rectangle.
 Transfer with paper to a baking sheet.

-- 4. Bake at 400° for 20-22 minutes or until golden brown.
+- Bake at 400° for 20-22 minutes or until golden brown.
 Remove to a wire rack.
 Combine glaze ingredients; drizzle over warm pastry.
 Refrigerate leftovers.
-Yield: 10 servings.